espruino/EspruinoDocs/info/Gadgetbridge.md

 ### Debugging

+You can click `Debug` -> `Fetch Device Debug Logs` in Gadgetbridge which will save a log of all data sent to/from Bangle.js to a file on your phone.
+This is very helpful for debugging and will show if any exceptions/errors have happened on the Bangle, and what commands caused them.
+You can then connect with the Web IDE and re-issue those commands by copy/pasting them into the IDE's left hand side to help you reproduce.

 There's a [Gadgetbridge Debug](https://banglejs.com/apps/#gbdebug) app you can install.
 When running this will show you the data that is being received from Gadgetbridge.
 See `Read more...` next to the app for more information.

-You can then disconnect Gadgetbridge, connect with the Web IDE and issue that command by pasting it into the left-hand side of the IDE - for example:
+Once you know the command that caused the problem you can then disconnect Gadgetbridge, connect with the Web IDE and issue that command by pasting it into the left-hand side of the IDE - for example:

 ```
 GB({"t":"notify","id":1575479849,"src":"Hangouts","title":"A Name","body":"message contents"})